-A bonus of having an adorable child at home is that you end up taking photos, a LOT of photos.
-For us ever since my daughter was born I don’t think there has been a single day when I have not clicked a picture of her.
-Sadly, what usually happens is that we take tons of family photographs but we hardly ever print them out.
-Even if we do print them out one hardly has the time to go through the albums and reminisce about the pictures.
-So most of the time these gorgeous photographs just languish either in the hard drive of our computers or in the memory cards of our camera or mobiles.
+A bonus of having an adorable child at home is that you end up taking photos, a lot of photos.
+Ever since my daughter was born, I don’t think there has been a single day when I have not clicked a picture of her.
+Sadly, what usually happens is that we take tons of family photographs, but we hardly ever print them out.
+Even if we do print them out, one hardly has the time to go through the albums and reminisce about the pictures.
+So most of the time, these gorgeous photographs just languish either on the hard drive of our computers or on the memory cards of our cameras or mobiles.

 One of the projects that I always wanted to do for my new house was to create a wall display of photos or what is known as a photo wall.
 A wall which will display our family pictures and also be a focal point for the living/dining room area.
 I went through a lot of options and ideas to create my perfect photo display wall and I thought I will share the ideas with all of you.

 Some tips to create a photo wall

 - The wall photos should be displayed at eye level or at around 5 feet unless you have very high ceilings.

 - Use similar-looking frames i.e don’t go for frames that are completely different in colour, size, design etc. You can vary the sizes according to the photos, just be sure that the final arrangement looks visually pleasing.